+Looking for ways to stay warm and cozy at home?
 For many of us, winter is a time when we discover a few more cracks and crannies for the cold air to find its way inside.
-Not only does that make it harder to stay warm and cozy, it sends money out the door as the electric or gas bill climbs.
+Not only does that make it harder to keep your house warm, it sends money out the door as the electric or gas bill climbs.

-So, what can you do?
+So, what can you do to lower your heating costs?
 Don’t stay home shivering.
 Take advantage of these easy and inexpensive ways to stay warm in the winter.

 1. Seal gaps.
 Gaps around windows and doors are the most common places for air to find its way inside.
 Use caulking or repair those gaps to avoid the loss of heat and eliminate cold wind blowing in.
 The U.S. Department of Energy says that between 5% and 30% of energy use is due to drafty doors and windows.

 If an actual repair is impossible, you can purchase draft stoppers for doors very inexpensively on Amazon.